Remarks to Port Authority Commissioners, 11/16/2017

 #3 – To undertake construction of transportation facilities only if they could be expected, in the long run, to generate revenue, or attract outside funding, sufficient to meet costs.12

-In 1931, the Agency charged bicycles 25¢ to cross the George.13 With inflation, that’s $4 today.
-I do not argue that you toll cyclists now – the need to grow sustainable travel is paramount.
-Years out, as bicycle mode share grows and if no external funding has been secured, that becomes a reasonable discussion.
+In 1931, the Agency charged bicycles 25¢ to cross the George13 or $4 today.
+I don’t argue that you toll cyclists now – the need to grow sustainable travel is paramount.
+But, years out, as mode share grows and if no external funding has been secured, that becomes a reasonable discussion.